lukesalamone/code_nitro/README.md

 # Code Nitro
 Ever want to share your code as an image?
 Code Nitro can do that.
 Code Nitro is lightweight, has only two dependencies, and works online and offline.

-Don't need to send your code to third parties, use Code Nitro.
+Don't send your code to third parties, use Code Nitro.

 ## Installation
 Clone this repo to somewhere cool, install the dependencies, and add an alias to your `.bash_profile` (or whichever profile file you use).